gitlabhq/gitlabhq/doc/user/project/clusters/runbooks/index.md

 In order for the runbook to access your GitLab project, you will need to enter a [GitLab Access Token](https://docs.gitlab.com/ee/user/profile/personal_access_tokens.html) as well as your Project ID in the "Setup" section of the demo runbook.

-Double-click on the "DevOps-Runbook-Demo" folder located on the left panel.
+Double-click the **DevOps-Runbook-Demo** folder located on the left panel.

 ![demo runbook](img/demo-runbook.png)

-Double-click on the "Nurtch-DevOps-Demo.ipynb" runbook
+Double-click the "Nurtch-DevOps-Demo.ipynb" runbook.

 ![sample runbook](img/sample-runbook.png)